Remember board games? In a world where playing a game often means staring at a screen, it can be easy to forget how we used to entertain ourselves.

 This game is well-known, even among people who never tried their luck, thanks to the classic TV commercial and the cry “You sank my battleship!”

-It originated as a European WWI-era paper and pencil game; the Battleship so many Americans grew up playing was released in the 1960s.
-Players of the guessing game covertly arrange their ships on a plastic grid and take turns trying to guess the position of their opponent’s ships in order to sink them.
+Battleship originated as a European WWI-era paper and pencil game.
+The game so many Americans grew up playing was released in the 1960s.
+Players of the guessing game covertly arrange their ships on a plastic grid and take turns trying to guess the position of their opponent’s ships so they can sink them.

 Sure, Candy Land is simple.
-But the game, designed for very young children who lack strong reasoning and decision-making abilities, can be fun for adults for exactly that reason.
+But the game, designed for very young children who lack strong reasoning and decision-making abilities, can be fun for adults too.

 What could be more of a mindless escape than following easy directions through a brightly colored world where places have names such as Molasses Swamp and Candy Castle?